tc39/proposal-type-annotations/README.md

 and most of those that do not pass can be converted via simple codemod changes that can make them both TypeScript compatible _and_ compatible with this proposal.

-See the [out of scope](#out-of-scope-features-which-generate-code) for more information.
+See the ["up for debate"](#up-for-debate) and ["out of scope"](#out-of-scope-features-which-generate-code) sections for more information.

 ### Does this proposal make all Flow programs valid JavaScript?

-Flow is very similar to TypeScript, and so most type constructs are OK, with a similar caveat whereby some types need to be wrapped in parentheses to be compatible with this proposal.
+Flow is very similar to TypeScript, and so most type constructs are OK, with a similar caveat whereby some types might need to be wrapped in parentheses to be compatible with this proposal.

 Two constructs that do not conform to this proposal are typecasting (e.g. `(x: number)`) and `opaque`